regenwatchdog/regenwatchdog.github.io/_estates/hounslow/charltonhouse.md

 coordinates:
   - -0.300195,51.486105
 ---
-Circa 50 homes have been earmarked for potential demolition on Hounslow's Charlton House estate.
+Circa 50 homes have been earmarked for demolition at Hounslow's Charlton House and Albany Parade in Brentford.

 In January 2020, Hounslow's Cabinet [agreed a comprehensive review](https://democraticservices.hounslow.gov.uk/documents/s157644/CEX432%20Housing%20Estate%20Regeneration%20Programme.pdf) of its 171 council estates with a view to infill or redevelopment.